alvinc0921/Remote_Patient_Monitoring_UI/README.md

 Current version: v1.0 : First version meeting all client requirements.

+In our current database, we have 2 patients.
+One (Petko Adello) is healthy, and thus does not trigger any warnings.
+The other (Marjorie Finlay) has normal vital signs for the first 5 seconds that the app is open, but then suffers from ventricular fibrillation, so as to show that our app reacts to abnormal vital signs.

 ## Application Flow

 The app has 3 main windows.
 When the app is opened, the emergency window is displayed.
 At all times, on the left side, the user can choose between the 3 windows.
 When the app starts, a clock is initiated that reads through the data to simulate real-time data collection.
 The ultimate goal of our app is to take in this data, and alert the doctor if anything in the data shows the patient might be unwell.